Historical gate Long Ya Men

 Prehistoric Singapore

-According to the Malay Annals, the Kingdom of Singapura used to rule the island way before the British colonised the island.
-Before that, Singapore was under the influence of Srivijaya Empire.
+According to the Malay Annals, the Kingdom of Singapura ruled the island way before the British colonised it.
+Before that, Singapore was under the influence of the Srivijaya Empire.
 Old Malay and Sanskrit were languages that existed on this island.

 Thereafter, the Malacca Sultanate took over and the language used evolved to Middle Malay.